matthewbrems/old/curriculum/04-week/4.01-intro-to-classification-knn/readme.md

 *After this lesson, you will be able to:*
 - Define and give examples of classification
 - Explain kNN algorithm
-- Build a K-Nearest Neighbors using the scikit-learn library
+- Build a K-Nearest Neighbors classifier using the scikit-learn library

 ## Resources